vidalab/dtab-user-guide/source/includes/_intro.md

 # Introduction

-This document is dtab.io web app User Guide.
+The following document is the user guide for dtab.io web app.